-Table 5.3.1.1.2-1: An example of a service offer description indicating the possible characteristics of services that can exposed via an intent handling capability as the service characteristic offered by an intent driven MnS producer for service management intents.
+Table 5.3.1.1.2-1: An example of a service offer description indicating the possible characteristics of network services that can be exposed via an intent handling capability as the service characteristic offered by an intent driven MnS producer for service management intents

-Note: Details in the table will be updated in the future

 5.3.1.1.3 Describing alternative expectations

-The IDMS may be used by the RAN or Core network service management MnS producer to enable the design of a RAN or Core network service between the MnS producer and the MnS consumer.
+The IDMS may be used by the network service management MnS producer to enable the design of a specific network service management workflow between the MnS producer and the MnS consumer.

-Based on the extended content of intent handling capability as described in 5.3.1.1.2, the RAN or Core network service MnS consumer can generate an artifact, say called a service-offer description that describes the different candidate characteristics of the desired RAN service from the MnS consumer's point of view.
-The MnS consumer provides a service-offer description to the service management MnS producer for validation.
-The service-offer description may be viewed as a RAN service management intent that contains a list of candidate intent expectations, i.e., the expectations are candidates that may be separately submitted by the MnS consumer for fulfilment.
+Based on the extended content of intent handling capability as described in 5.3.1.1.2, the network service MnS consumer can generate an artifact, say called a service-offer description that describes the different candidate characteristics of the desired network service from the MnS consumer's point of view.
+The MnS consumer provides a service-offer description to the network service management system for validation.
+The service-offer description may be viewed as a network service management intent that contains a list of candidate intent expectations, i.e., the expectations are candidates that may be separately submitted by the MnS consumer for fulfilment.

-On receiving the service-offer description the RAN or Core network service Management MnS producer validates the service-offer description and confirms to what extent the RAN or Core network service intent as described by the service-offer description can be supported.
-For that, the RAN or Core network service management MnS producer returns the service-offer description but indicates only the supported combinations of RAN or Core network service features and values with contexts (e.g. policies and conditions) under which the service may be offered.
+On receiving the service-offer description the network service Management MnS producer validates the service-offer description and confirms to what extent the network service intent as described by the service-offer description can be supported.
+For that, the network service management MnS producer returns the service-offer description but indicates only the supported combinations of network service features and values with contexts (conditions) under which the network service may be offered.